 While hard water isn’t harmful to your health, it can wreak havoc on your plumbing system:

-- Pipe Scale Buildup: The minerals in hard water leave behind a chalky residue inside pipes.
+- Pipe Scale Buildup: The minerals in hard water leave behind a chalky residue (limescale) inside pipes.
 Over time, this buildup restricts water flow and narrows the pipe diameter.

 - Reduced Water Pressure: As scale accumulates inside plumbing lines, water pressure decreases.
 Showers may feel weaker, and fixtures may clog more frequently.